-- Add the garlic, cloves, pepper, bay leaves, smoked paprika and thyme.
-Then add salt and pepper.
+- Add the garlic, cloves (the spice), pepper, bay leaves, smoked paprika and thyme.
+Then add salt and pepper, and the vegetable stock.
 Cook for a few minutes.

 - Add the red wine.
 Cook for 10 minutes, allowing it to reduce a bit.

-- Add the tomato paste, tamari, vegetable stock and liquid smoke.
+- Add the tomato paste, tamari and liquid smoke.
 Whisk in the flour.

-- Add the mushrooms just before putting in the oven.
+- Add the mushrooms.
 Leave them whole (unless some are very big; those can be cut in half).

-- Put in the oven for at least 2 hours for all the flavours to infuse.
+- Either put in the oven for at least 2 hours for all the flavours to infuse, or cook on the stove top at a low heat with the lid on for the same time.
 45 minutes before the end of the cooking time, add the tofu.